 Engineering Intermediate Year

-First-year study in Engineering is open to all students who meet the entry requirements.
+Studying the Engineering Intermediate Year is possible for all students who meet the entry requirements.

 What to take at school